Preparing for and delivering a demo with Skytap

 Verifying account resources

-Check your current account usage to be sure that you will have enough VM, SVM, and storage resources for the demo.
+Check your current account usage to be sure that you will have enough VM, Metered RAM, and storage resources for the demo.
 For more information, see Account-wide usage limits.

 Additional tips and best practices